foocheung/sqs_v2/paper_v2.md

 5. **Enable batch processing** of multiple datasets with user-provided historical reference data, generating individual reports and summary statistics in a single automated workflow
 6. **Remain accessible** to users without extensive programming expertise

 `sqs` was developed to meet these needs by implementing a complete QC workflow specifically designed for SomaScan data.
-The software has been used for QC in multi-omics studies for several years and for example more recently in published research involving dietary interventions and immune profiling [@link2024vegan], as well as deep phenotyping of post-infectious chronic fatigue syndrome [@walitt2024cfs], demonstrating its effectiveness in translational proteomics workflows.
+The software has been used in NIH multi-omics studies for several years and more recently in published research involving dietary interventions and immune profiling [@link2024vegan], as well as deep phenotyping of post-infectious chronic fatigue syndrome [@walitt2024cfs], demonstrating its effectiveness in translational proteomics workflows.

 ---

 # State of the Field

 While data import tools exist for SomaScan data [@somalogic2023], interactive QC applications specifically designed for multi-plate proteomics quality control are limited.
-Custom QC pipelines require programming expertise and substantial development time, while general-purpose visualization tools require manual adaptation to proteomics-specific quality metrics. `sqs` addresses this gap by providing a dedicated, open-source application that combines QC logic, standardized statistical process control visualizations, and automated reporting in a reproducible framework.
+Custom QC pipelines require programming expertise and substantial development time, while general-purpose visualization tools require manual adaptation to proteomics-specific quality metrics. `sqs` addresses this gap by providing a dedicated, open-source application that combines SomaScan-specific QC logic, standardized statistical process control visualizations, and automated reporting in a reproducible framework.
 The decision to develop a standalone application was driven by the need for proteomics-tailored QC procedures, an accessible interface for non-programmers, and regulatory-suitable documentation capabilities.

 ---